 - Learning to drive tractors and navigation

 - Learning all about necessary maintenance and operation of agricultural machinery such as ploughs and seeders

 Please note: You will need to hold a manual driving licence in order to take part in this ranch jobs programme.

-Day 10, Saturday: Depart the Training Ranch and Travel to Your Job Placement
+Day 10, Saturday: Travel to Your Job Placement

-By your last morning you’ll be fully prepared to leave for the job of your choice, so you can go straight out and get working, or head off round the country on your travels, whatever suits you!
-In some instances you may be ready to leave the training ranch and travel to your job placement immediately after the end of training on Friday, but this will depend on your individual job placement.
+By your last morning you’ll be fully prepared to head to the job of your choice, so you can go straight out and get working, or head off round the country on your travels, whatever suits you!

 Examples of Ranch Jobs Available in Australia